rpmartin/goose/README.md

-# gooseA line I wrote on my local computer
+# predicting cyclists on the goose.